#MattLauer Is Feeling Alone As Annette Roque Moves Forward With The Divorce

-Friends are reporting that Matt Lauer is increasingly isolated and in ‘bad shape’ as his estranged wife, Annette Roque proceeds with their divorce.
+Friends are reporting that Matt Lauer is increasingly isolated and in “bad shape” as his estranged wife, Annette Roque, proceeds with their divorce.
 Lauer has been in a bad way since his termination from NBC for “inappropriate sexual behavior in the workplace.”
-Before Matt Lauer was dismissed from the Today show he spent most of his time in NYC, but now Lauer has placed his Manhattan apartment on the market and is living full-time in the Hamptons all alone.
+Before Matt Lauer was dismissed from the Today show, he spent most of his time in NYC, but now Lauer has placed his Manhattan apartment on the market and is living full-time in the Hamptons all alone.

 Matt Lauer Is Increasingly Isolated